The ultimate guide to pharmaceutical quality assurance

-However, it’s important that everyone in your company understands how crucial QA is for the success of your product and the safety of your customers.
+However, it’s important that everyone in your company understands how crucial pharmaceutical quality assurance is for the success of your product and the safety of your customers.

 The pharmaceutical industry learned this hard lesson during the thalidomide disaster of the late 1950s.
 Thalidomide was given to pregnant mothers in the first trimester to help with morning sickness, and, as a result, 123,000 babies died in the womb, and over 24,000 children around the world were born with thalidomide-related disabilities.

 The US was spared from the worst of the disaster because FDA inspector Frances Kelsey was not satisfied that the drug was safe.
 She refused to approve it for use in the US and persisted in requesting additional clinical trial data and information.

 Thousands were devastated by thalidomide.
 Drug companies learned how important quality in manufacturing is, and Kelsey’s persistence laid the groundwork for more rigorous drug approval regulations worldwide.

 You can do your part to avoid poor outcomes by having a good understanding of the scope of quality assurance (QA) in the pharmaceutical industry.
 Ensure that your team understands your QA unit’s responsibilities and expectations and that they work well with all branches of your business.